The Problem with Link Blogs (Plus Five Link Blogs That Rock)

 On April 6, 2007, 19:20 CEST, Jens Oliver Meiert said:

-I think I made it clear that there are also great link blogs.
-I also expressed that link blogs are valuable, too, no question indeed.
-But (and that’s a big but, right), there are so many link blogs pointing all to the same resources without adding value that it hurts.
-Doesn’t matter how people mean it.
+I think I made it clear that link blogs can be valuable, and that there are great link blogs.
+But (and that’s a big but, sure), there are so many link blogs pointing all to the same resources without adding value that it also hurts.
+No matter how people mean it.

-And there’s news: Link blogs don’t by any means “reduce complexity of the blogosphere”—quite the contrary, they clutter it.
-(Saying this without judging it, the entire problem’s interesting, too.)
+I disagree, then, that link blogs “reduce complexity of the blogosphere”—quite the contrary, I believe they well clutter it.
+(Saying this without judgment, as the situation is interesting.)

 -